-Older horses, just like older people, can have wonderful athletic lives if we pay attention, take extra care, and practice good preventiative measures.
-Many things that you would check on a younger horse apply here also, and we'll throw in a few more for good measure that can really help the older guys out:
+- Older horses, just like older people, can have wonderful athletic lives if we pay attention, take extra care, and practice good preventative measures.

 - Take your horse’s temperature every day.
 Many horses can have a fever without showing signs (like lethargy and loss of appetite).
 This will alert you to possible problems and allow you plenty of time for isolation procedures.